• Skip to primary navigation

 • Whisk together the mustard and jam in a large bowl.
 Add chicken pieces and stir to coat the chicken.
 Add salt and pepper.

 • Place chicken mixture onto prepared pan and drizzle with olive oil.
-Scatter thyme sprigs on top.
+Scatter thyme on top.
 Bake until thermometer reads 160º to 165º, about 12 to 15 depending on the thickness of the chicken.
 Cover with foil and let rest for 5 minutes.

 Barbara’s Tips + Notes

-• This is great served over rice.
+• This is great served over rice or mashed potatoes.

 • If you prefer spice, a tablespoon of hot sauce mixed in will give this glaze a kick!